Residence Life Staff

 Cicily, originally from Queens, NY, has lived in Kingston with her husband and 2 children for more than 15 years.
 She attended Colgate University earning a Bachelor's degree in Religion.
 Prior to working at Bard, Cicily's career centered in non-profit management with a focus on Public Relations and Development for many organizations including the Elie Wiesel Foundation and the Brooklyn Conservatory of Music.
 Cicily spends most of her time enjoying the Hudson Valley with her family, volunteering, and training for and running road races.

 North Campus Contact

 Phone: (845) 758-7455

 Residence Halls:North & South Hoffman, McVickar, Potter, South Hall, Manor Annex, Robbins, Robbins Addition, Ward Manor

 Area Coordinator for South Campus

 Phone: (845) 752- 2392

-Residence Halls: Bluecher, Bourne, Leonard, Obreshkove, Rovere, Rueger, Sands, Shafer, Shelov, Steinway, Tewksbury, Wolff
+Residence Halls: Bluecher, Bourne, Leonard, Obreshkove, Rovere, Rueger, Shafer, Shelov, Steinway, Tewksbury, Wolff

 Patrick studied Interior Design at Pratt Institute, in Brooklyn, New York, where he completed his Bachelors of Fine Arts.
 He went on to complete a Master of Education in College Student Personnel at Ohio University, in Athens, Ohio, in April of 2017.
 While originally from Bay Shore, New York, he and his family moved to Broad Creek, North Carolina.
-In his spare time, Patrick can be found reinventing an old piece of furniture, listening to RuPaul’s podcast, or watching 30 Rock.
+In his spare time, Patrick can be found reinventing an old piece of furniture, listening to RuPaul’s podcast, or watching The Good Wife.